Recommend Smarter, Faster and More Accurately

-For more detailed descriptions, go to the Model Enablers lesson.
+Note: For more detailed descriptions, go to the Prediction Activators documentation.

-Once you have pushed your configuration for deployment you should do some testing to see if the results align with your expectations.
-There are two ways to test your deployment now that it has been created and Pushed.
+Once you have pushed your deployment configuration you should do some testing to see if the results align with your expectations.
+There are two ways to test your deployment:

-Select Configuration to view and edit the details of your API.
-Go to the Configuration tab and select the one you want to test, fill in the relevant details of the campaign, then select the campaign to bring down the API test window
+Select the configuration to view and edit the details of your API.
+Go to the Configuration tab and select the one you want to test.

+Fill in the relevant details of the campaign, then click on the campaign to bring down the API test window.

-Now that you have built, deployed and tested your recommender, it’s time to watch it in action.
+Now that you have built, deployed and tested the configuration of your recommender, it’s time to watch it in action.

 Our Grafana Dashboards illustrate the behavior of the recommender in production.
 Showing which options are being recommended, and which are successful.
 As well as providing information on performance, and how the recommender is trading off between exploring and exploiting.

-To set up your Grafana Dashboard, and link it your chosen deployment, you will need to login as an admin.
-We have already pre-built a dashboard for to view all the most important elements of your real-time deployment.
-However, if you have experience with Grafana, or are looking to monitor something very specific, you can built your own dashboard: https://grafana.com/docs/grafana/next/getting-started/build-first-dashboard/.
+To set up your Grafana Dashboard, and link it to your chosen deployment, you will need to login as an admin.
+We have already pre-built a dashboard for you to view all the most important elements of your real-time deployment.
+However, if you have experience with Grafana, or are looking to monitor something very specific, you can build your own dashboard: https://grafana.com/docs/grafana/next/getting-started/build-first-dashboard/.

 This will take you to the settings page where you can manage elements of the dashboard.

-Go to the Superset Dashboard to view further illustrations of your recommender:
+Access the Superset Dashboard to view further illustrations of your recommender in production.

-The superset dashboards allow you to view and analyse the results of the whole recommendation process.
+The superset dashboards allow you to view and analyze the results of the whole recommendation process.
 Including costing, counts, successes and fails.